stanislasR243/earlygame-impact/README.md

 This choice is justified by our preliminary analyses, which indicate that an early-game advantage—as measured by these differences—is strongly correlated with a win.
 By focusing solely on these relative indicators, we aim to quantify the net impact of an early advantage or disadvantage on the final match outcome.

+## Baseline Model

+In this step, we build a simple baseline model to predict match outcomes using only the differences in team statistics at 15 minutes (`golddiffat15`, `xpdiffat15`, and `csdiffat15`).
+We started by cleaning the data—dropping rows with missing values—and then split the dataset into a training set (80%) and a testing set (20%).
+Our model uses a scikit-learn pipeline that first standardizes the features with `StandardScaler` and then applies a `LogisticRegression` classifier.

+**Features and Target:**
+- **Features:** `golddiffat15`, `xpdiffat15`, `csdiffat15`
+- **Target:** `result` (1 = win, 0 = loss)

+**Model Pipeline:**
+- The features are standardized so that they have a mean of 0 and a standard deviation of 1.
+- A Logistic Regression classifier is used for its simplicity and interpretability in binary classification.

+**Evaluation Metrics:**
+We evaluated our model using two key metrics: F1-score and AUC-ROC.

+- **F1-score (0.65):**
+  The F1-score balances precision and recall.
+A score of 0.65 suggests that the model does a fair job overall in predicting wins and losses, though it does miss some cases.
+This indicates that while the model is reasonably good at both identifying true positives and avoiding false positives, there is still room for improvement.

+- **AUC-ROC (0.71):**
+  The AUC-ROC score measures how well the model distinguishes between the two classes.
+A value of 0.71 means that, given a random win and a random loss, there’s a 71% chance that the model will correctly rank the winning match higher than the losing one.
+This is a decent performance, showing moderate discriminative ability.

+**Overall Interpretation:**
+- The **F1-score** of 0.65 indicates that our model maintains a reasonable balance between precision and recall, making it fairly competent in predicting the correct match outcome, although some misclassifications occur.
+- The **AUC-ROC** of 0.71 demonstrates that the model has a moderate ability to differentiate between winning and losing matches.
+- Together, these metrics show that while early-game differences provide a meaningful signal for predicting match outcomes, the baseline model still has significant room for improvement.
+This gives us a solid starting point to explore further feature engineering and hyperparameter tuning in subsequent steps.